 - Documentation must come from a qualified professional who has assessed the applicant and explained the need for the accommodation.

 - The type of documentation needed will depend on the nature of the disability and the accommodation requested.
-Examples include a recommendation from a qualified professional, a psycho-educational evaluation, a history of a diagnosis, participation in a Special Education program, or a prior accommodation from another standardized testing agency.
+Examples of documentation include a recommendation from a qualified professional, a psycho-educational evaluation, a history of a diagnosis, participation in a Special Education program, or a prior accommodation from another standardized testing agency.

 - A “qualified professional” is a person who has a license or other credential in the relevant area of expertise.
 Examples include a doctor; psychologist; nurse; physical, occupational or speech therapist; vocational rehabilitation specialist; school counselor; or licensed mental health professional.